History of Ancient India - the Beginning

 Please Notice: Names and Labels

-The indigenous people of India were called Dravidian, untouchables, dalits or tribals.
-The Indo-Europeans were named "Aryans" or Hindus, members of the "Brahmanic culture".
-Brahmanism became honoured as cradle of European civilisation.
+The indigenous people of India, the Dravidian were labelled untouchables, dalits or tribals.
+The Indo-Europeans called themselves named "Aryans" or Hindus, members of the "Brahmanic culture".
+Brahmanism later became honored as cradle of European Civilization.

-In early 20th century prehistoric sites of the Dravidian civilisation in the Indus Valley were discovered and turned the history of ancient India upside down.
+In early 20th century prehistoric sites of a Dravidian Civilization in the Indus Valley were discovered and turned the history of ancient India upside down.

 Traditional India hasn't acknowledged these changes yet.